olkornii/intellij-kubernetes/src/test/resources/testing-editor.md

 2. restart IJ

 -> Error notification appears
+Bugs:
+1. Here is the error: "Error contacting cluster.
+Make sure it`s reachable, document valid, api version supported etc."
+2. remove one letter (or some par of invalid content) and error changed to "Invalid yaml/json"
+3. remove invalid content and file saved as <resource>(1).yml and after repeat steps file name will change to <reource>(2).yml, then (3) etc. But it opens the right file and file can be edited/saved.
+So the problem is only in the title.

 **Error notification disappears when correcting invalid content**
 1. have editor with invalid content